AdaCore/spark2014/docs/ug/appendix.rst

  * Main mode values
    . all           - Activates all modes (default)
-   . check         - Check SPARK restrictions for code where SPARK_Mode=On . flow          - Prove object initialization and flow contracts . prove         - Prove subprogram contracts and absence of run-time errors
+   . check         - Partial (fast) check SPARK restrictions for code where SPARK_Mode=On . check_all     - Full check SPARK restrictions for code where SPARK_Mode=On
+   . flow          - Prove object initialization and flow contracts . prove         - Prove subprogram contracts and absence of run-time errors